vtex-apps/checkout-ui-custom/docs/README.md

 <details>
   <summary>If you are yet using the classic CMS</summary>
-  You can create a workspace and install the app by there.
-While using the app, you will need apply your changes and copy/paste the content of the files to your portal.
+  You can create a workspace and install the app there.
+While using the app, you will need to apply your changes and copy and paste the file content into your portal.
 </details>

-## For VTEX Developers

-When developing a new version of Checkout UI Custom, take care to compile the checkout files prior to opening a PR and/or publishing a new version of the app.
-This can be done by running `yarn app` in your CLI, inside the app's `/checkout-ui-custom/` subfolder.

-During implementation, you will need to run `vtex link` on the root folder and also watch assets by running `yarn watch` in the `/checkout-ui-custom/` subfolder

-❗Note that during implementation, avoid publishing changes to the workspace.
-As this will permanently add the changes to the workspace and any changes to the app will not be shown.

-#

 <!-- DOCS-IGNORE:start -->